luishdez87/angular-drag-n-drop/README.md

 # Angular Drag and Drop file component

-Drag and drop component for angular, without any dependencies.
+Drag and drop files component for angular, without any dependencies.

 You simply drag and drop, or click inside.